pavannaidu/variant/readme.md

 # JSON Data Processing in Databricks

+> **⚠️ Disclaimer**: This code was developed using Cursor and AI assistance.
+Please review (human) it thoroughly before using in production workloads.

 Two approaches for handling JSON data: `parse_json` (VARIANT) and `from_json` with schema evolution.

 ## parse_json (VARIANT)